ASKCOS/ASKCOS/README.md

 $ docker build -t askcos .
 ```

 __NOTE:__ For application deployment, double check the image tag used in the `docker-compose.yml` file and be sure to tag your newly built image with the same image name.
-Otherwise, the image tag sed in `docker-compose.yml` will be pullled and deployed instead of the image that was just built.
+Otherwise, the image tag used in `docker-compose.yml` will be pulled and deployed instead of the image that was just built.

 ### Add customization